intel-lab-lkp/linux/Documentation/trace/uprobetracer.rst

 user to calculate the offset of the probepoint in the object.

 You can also use /sys/kernel/tracing/dynamic_events instead of uprobe_events.
-That interface will provide unified access to other dynamic events too.
+That interface provides unified access to other event types too.

 Synopsis of uprobe_tracer
 -------------------------